Rogdham/pyzstd/index.rst

         It increases memory usage and window size.

+        Note:
-        Note: enabling this parameter increases default :py:attr:`~CParameter.windowLog` to 128 MiB except when expressly set to a different value.
+            * Enabling this parameter increases default :py:attr:`~CParameter.windowLog` to 128 MiB except when expressly set to a different value.
+            * This will be enabled by default if :py:attr:`~CParameter.windowLog` >= 128 MiB and compression strategy >= :py:attr:`~Strategy.btopt` (compression level 16+).

     .. py:attribute:: ldmHashLog